 On this page

-- Quick access to updated and new data releases, a new coordinate tool, additional base maps and much more.
+- Quick access to updated and new data releases; coordinate tool; a variety of base maps

-- Modern interface with new menu layout, responsive design (minimum screen size tablet) and touch screen compatability
+- Modern interface; responsive design (minimum screen size tablet); touch screen compatability

-- Map layer themes, and search and filter the new map layer catalog
+- Map layer themes; search and filter the map layer catalog

 - Custom transparency of raster images and raster web services